-Any online casino real money has some social responsibilities towards their employees and players.
+Any online casinos in Canada has some social responsibilities towards their employees and players.
 These responsibilities are stipulated in the acts and policies of provincial bodies.
 Some of such responsibilities include periodic training of all employees, advising players on what product to go for, and providing adequate information about the aggregate limit, betting limits, aggregate winnings, etc. Players should be informed about responsible gaming and betting.
 Most provincial regulatory bodies have representatives in major private establishments.
 This is to ensure that these establishments follow the regulations to the fullest.

 Online and Digital Forms of Speculations

 There is no complete definition of what constitutes online gambling in Canada.
 For reference, online betting will be classified as all forms that are not offered in land-based facilities.
 They are offered through the internet, electronic and digital means.
 For such gaming media, all provinces are allowed to organise events either alone or as a group.
 These events must, however, not go against any of the population of the Federal Criminal Code.
 The Canadian law stipulates that companies running online betting schemes in Canada without registering with the Canadian government are illegal and should be closed down.
 This is because they do not pay taxes to the government or follow the stipulations of betting regulatory bodies.

 Both Federal and Provincial governments have, however, not taken any steps to limit people’s access to offshore gaming sites.
 Players can easily access any of such services anywhere in Canada.
 Quebec tried to do that in 2016 by passing legislation to limit access to online gaming sites not being operated from Canada.
 The Quebec Supreme Court nullified the law in 2018.
 The case is still being appealed.
 If later upheld, Quebec will be able to limit players’ access to these sites.